jgable2885/streamlit_ui_rep/README.md

    - For developing idea tool via the matched molecular pairs approach, refer to 'IdeaGenerationEvaluation.ipynb' in the 'notebooks' folder.
 4. **User interface**:
    - To test the experience on our fully deployed web-application: visit [https://luyingamypei-capstone-ui-app-amgnts.streamlit.app/](https://luyingamypei-capstone-ui-app-amgnts.streamlit.app/),
-   - To enable the development of this web application:
+   - To enable the development of this online application:

       a.
 Clone the GitHub repository with all required folders and files that can be found in the current [GitHub repository](https://github.com/luyingamypei/capstone_ui).
       - app.py: main code for building the Streamlit application and deploying the product